-- 135. During 2014/15, the Council joined four other districts / boroughs (East Herts Council, North Herts DC, Stevenage BC and Broxbourne BC) and Hertfordshire County Council to form the Shared Anti-Fraud Service (SAFS), offering an exclusive strategic fraud prevention and investigation service to its partners across Hertfordshire.
-The new SAFS officially commenced at the Council on 1 April 2015. - 136.
-The service has delivered a full range of fraud awareness training, the use of highly developed investigation skills, data-matching opportunities and partnership working with law enforcement agencies. - 137.
-The aims of the Shared Anti-Fraud Service are as follows: - Ensure ongoing effectiveness and resilience of anti-fraud arrangements across all SAFS Partners - Deliver financial benefits in terms of cost savings or increased revenue - Create a data hub for Hertfordshire - Improve the reach into the areas of non-benefit and corporate fraud - Create a recognised centre of excellence that is able to disseminate alerts and share best practice nationally. - 138.
-The Audit Committee approves the comprehensive Anti-Fraud Action Plan each year.
-This is based on CIPFA Good Practice and progress against this is reported to Audit Committee twice a year.
+- 134. During 2014/15, the Council joined four other districts / boroughs (East Herts Council, North Herts DC, Stevenage BC and Broxbourne BC) and Hertfordshire County Council to form the Shared Anti-Fraud Service (SAFS), offering an exclusive strategic fraud prevention and investigation service to its partners across Hertfordshire.
+The new SAFS officially commenced at the Council on 1 April 2015. - 135.
+The service has delivered a full range of fraud awareness training, the use of highly developed investigation skills, data-matching opportunities and partnership working with law enforcement agencies. - 136.
+The aims of the Shared Anti-Fraud Service are as follows: - Ensure ongoing effectiveness and resilience of anti-fraud arrangements across all SAFS Partners; - Deliver financial benefits in terms of cost savings or increased revenue; - · Create a data hub for Hertfordshire; - Improve the reach into the areas of non-benefit and corporate fraud; - Create a recognised centre of excellence that is able to disseminate alerts and share best practice nationally. - 137.
+The Audit Committee reviews the comprehensive Anti-Fraud Action Plan each year which is agreed by SAFS and senior managers.
+This is based on CIPFA / MHCLG / NAO Good Practice and progress against this is reported to Audit Committee three times each year.